rpcavaco/riscosrv_v2_pg/README.md

 - 'mark_as_deleted_ts_field': record termination or **mark-as-deleted** timestamp field (null for one record per each feature identifier value, if feature is active or 'not deleted', non NULL for each inactive or deleted record)
 - 'creation_ts_field': record creation timestamp field  (always non NULL)

-Filling of this fieldnames in layerview table immediately triggers history records functionality in RISCO.
+Filling of this fieldnames in **layerview** table should immediately trigger history records functionality in RISCO.

-### Set-returning function as feature source
+### Using a set-returning function as a vector feature source

 (TBD)